Part 6 (Go here for part 1, part 2, part 3, part 4, part 5)

-Note these scriptures:
+Note the following scriptures:

 But he said to them, “The kings of the gentiles lord it over them, and those who exercise authority over them are called benefactors.
 But you are not to do so.
 On the contrary, the greatest among you should become like the youngest, and the one who leads should become like the one who serves.
 For who is greater, the one who sits at the table, or the one who serves?
 It is the one at the table, isn’t it?
-But I am among you as one who serves Lu 22:25 -27.
+But I am among you as one who serves (Luke 22:25 -27).
 This is not about disguising our ways, but changing our ways.

 People are entrusted to elders for their care, feeding and guiding, not to be governed over by them; for their serving, not for any authority over them.